rubymonsters/ruby-for-beginners/source/08-built_in_classes/06-hashes.md

 Again, look at them, and play with them in `irb`.
 Don't necessarily put too much effort into memorizing all of them ...

-Funnily, you can "calculate" with Arrays.
-Remember set theory from your math classes?
-This is pretty similar.

 You can merge two Hashes:

 ```ruby